cetoh/CivilizaSim/README.md

 * Added Blacksmith
 * Added Military Hospital
 * Implemented health based combat with attack and defense stats which determine the outcome of battles
+* Changed how resources are stolen from other civilizations.
+There is now a capacity that each soldier can carry (base 25) which will determine max resources which can be stolen.